LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 (24VDC power should be connected).
 Short press on reset button resets device.
 Long press on reset button (about 4 seconds) until the LED starts flashing performs a complete reset of ZigBee settings.
-The default Modbus settings are: ID 66, baud rate 9600, and 'no parity'.
+The default Modbus settings are: ID 66, baudrate 9600, and 'no parity'.
 To change these parameters, the device must be connected to a Zigbee network, and the values must be updated through Zigbee parameters.